 The role of Amon Göth in Spielberg’s heartbreaking war movie made his name and saw him offered roles in films like Strange Days, The Prince of Eygpt, The Avengers (no, not that one), Red Dragon, and Maid in Manhattan.
 In 2005, the same year he first played Voldemort, he lent his voice to Aardman for their first feature-length animated movie Wallace & Gromit: The Curse of the Were-Rabbit.

 During the Potter years, he continued to work, landing roles in In Bruges, The Hurt Locker, and Clash of the Titans.
-Once the Potter party was over, he graduated to another British institution when he joined the James Bond movies as the new M. Outside of his franchise work, he’s probably best known these days for appearing in Wes Anderson’s awards darling The Grand Budapest Hotel.
+Once the Potter party was over, he graduated to another British institution when he joined the James Bond movies as the new M. Outside of his franchise work, he’s probably best known these days for appearing in Wes Anderson’s awards darling The Grand Budapest Hotel, as well as the 2022 thriller movie The Menu.

 Bonnie Wright – Ginny Weasley